 Differentiate your iPSCs into microglia, the resident immune cells of the central nervous system (CNS) for an efficient way to generate in vitro models of neurodevelopment, neuroinflammation, and neurological disorders such as Parkinson’s disease and Alzheimer’s disease. iPSC-derived microglial cells recapitulate the phenotypes and functional properties of primary microglial cells without the sourcing problems associated with them.

-- Robust, mature microglia with morphology of primary microglia
+- Receive robust, mature microglia with the morphology of primary microglia

-- Cells express key microglial specific markers: TMEM119 and P2RY12+; other markers available upon request
+- Cells express key microglial specific markers: IBA1, TMEM119, P2RY12, CX3CR1, TREM2; other markers available upon request

 - Differentiate from your healthy, disease or engineered iPSCs